Softvelum/mp4-hls-transmuxer/README.md

 Please refer to this page for details: https://wmspanel.com/nimble/vod_streaming

-Please also take a look at UDP MPEG-TS to ABR HLS transmuzing: https://wmspanel.com/nimble/live_streaming
+Please also take a look at UDP MPEG-TS to ABR HLS transmuxing: https://wmspanel.com/nimble/live_streaming